-When it comes to investments and property you own, you'll need to save some records at least three years after you sell.
-For example, you should keep records of contributions to a Roth IRA for three years after the account is depleted.
+When it comes to investments and your property, you'll need to save some records for at least three years after you sell.
+For instance, you should keep records of contributions to a Roth IRA for three years after the account is emptied.
 You'll need these records to show that you already paid taxes on the contributions and shouldn't be taxed on them again when the money is withdrawn.

 Keep investing records showing purchases in a taxable account (such as transaction records for stock, bond, mutual fund and other investment purchases) for up to three years after you sell the investments.
-You'll need to report the purchase date and price when you file your taxes for the year they are sold to establish your cost basis, which will determine your taxable gains or loss when you sell the investment.
+You'll need to report the purchase date and price when you file your taxes for the year they're sold to establish your cost basis, which will determine your taxable gains or loss when you sell the investment.
 Brokers must report the cost basis of stock purchased in 2011 or later, and of mutual funds and exchange-traded funds purchased in 2012 or later.
-But it helps to maintain your own records in case you switch brokers.
+But we recommend maintaining your own records in case you switch brokers.
 (If you inherit stocks or funds, keep records of the value on the day the original owner died to help calculate the basis when you sell the investment.)

 If you inherit property or receive it as a gift, make sure you keep documents and records that help you establish the property's basis for at least three years after you dispose of the property.
 The basis of inherited property is generally the property's fair market value on the date of the decedent's death.
 For gifted property, your basis is generally the same as the donor's basis.